esdoc/esdoc/doc/src/documents/api.html.md

 isPage: true
 ---

-# Customize
+# API
-If you want to customize output, can choose following way.
+If you want to customize output, you can choose following way.

 - Includes style sheet and script to output.
   - To see ``styles`` and ``scripts`` in [Config](config.html)
-  - And can use ``dump.json`` in ESDoc output directory.
+  - And you can use ``dump.json`` in ESDoc output directory.
 - Uses ESDoc API and implements your publisher.

-# API
+## Publisher
 ```javascript
 import ESDoc from 'esdoc';